 - An up-to-date Curriculum Vita.

 - Two letters of nomination, including one from the department chair, dissertation advisor or committee members stating the strengths of the application and vouchsafing the candidate’s eligibility as well as supporting the likelihood of completing the dissertation in one year.

-- A brief [three-page, single-spaced] description of the project, including the description of the social issue of interest to the applicant and the way(s) in which the applicant’s research addresses that issue.
+- A brief [three-page, single-spaced] description of the project, including the title of the projects, description of the social issue of interest to the applicant and the way(s) in which the applicant’s research addresses that issue.
 The statement should be written with an interdisciplinary faculty review panel in mind; i.e., reviewers would NOT necessarily be familiar with the technical vocabulary of a specific field.